We’ve all been in awkward social situations.

 Because the more obvious your rescue is, the more attention you draw to the social faux pas and the more you are communicating that your friend made a mistake.
 And, of course, more attention to the fact that your friends needs your help.

 People resent those who help them too obviously, because that’s not real help .
 That’s us showing off our social power.

 Do it subtly instead.
 Help them save face, but making it seem as if nothing happened.

 Ray Dalio says that the whole is more important than the single person.

-If your friend puts himself in an awkward social situations it’s often because he’s done a social faux pas.
+If your friend puts himself in awkward social situations it’s often because he’s done a social faux pas.
 And he’s being “socially punished” for that.

 If you save him too obviously, you are at the same time going against the group.
 And you don’t want that.

 You will notice in the Terry example that the friend helping him asks “how was it”.
 He didn’t ask “I’m super curious, tell me all about it”. or “oh cool man, do you like Italian food”.
-These kind of questions invite to talk more, but you don’t want.
+These kinds of questions invite to talk more, but you don’t want.

 “how was it” instead is a question that invites a final reply, such as “oh it was really good”.
 Terry saved faced, the topic is closed… And now we can all happily move on.